Inside IKEA’s Genius: A Deep Dive into Emotional Design

 The IKEA Effect: Value Through Effort

-We all know IKEA’s flat-pack furniture, to the point it's almost iconic, not just for its efficiency in transport and storage, but for what it does to the human brain.
+We all know IKEA’s flat-pack furniture, to the point it's almost iconic.
+This is not just for its efficiency in transport and storage but for what it does to the human brain.
 Psychologists even call this the IKEA Effect.
-It's a simple equation really, when you build something yourself, you always value it more.
-It’s that sense of pride and ownership that extends far beyond the object to the brand itself.
-The hours spent assembling a bedframe are frustrating at the moment, we are always left with that one screw or piece at the end, but the attachment that follows is real.
-It transforms furniture into a sense of personal achievement.
-It anchors you into reward with a feeling of winning or progress, simple but super powerful.
+When you build something yourself, you always value it more.
+It’s that sense of pride and ownership that extends beyond the object to the brand itself.

 Food as a Strategic Lever